eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/howto/build_custom_agents.md

 > The FQN is the complete import path to your agent template class, which must be on the server's `PYTHONPATH`

 ### 4. Build and Deploy
-Finally, build and deploy your agent to the Eidolon server and your agent will now start planning responses before executing them.
+Build and deploy your agent to the Eidolon server by running the script at the root of your **agent-machine**.
+Your custom agent will now start planning responses before executing them.

 ```bash
 make docker-serve
 ```
 ## Add Dynamic Actions

-You can code the agent to dynamically configure the action based on runtime values.
+To take this example to the next level, you can code the agent to dynamically configure actions based on runtime values.

 In the example below, `description` is added to the `PlanningAgent` spec.
 Compare this with the code in step [1.
-Define the Configuration](#1.-Define-the-Configuration).
+Define the Configuration](#1-define-the-configuration).

 ```python
 class PlanningAgent(AgentBuilder):
     description: str = "Custom agent that plans before responding"
 ```

 The outer `build_actions` function can dynamically modify the action based on the value of `spec.description`.
 Compare this with the code in step [2.
-Add Agent Actions](#2.-Add-Agent-Actions)
+Add Agent Actions](#2-add-agent-actions)

 ```python
 @PlanningAgent.dynamic_contract